mak448a/AI-Drawing-Chatbot/README.md

 **Notes**

-When you use Stable Horde to generate the images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).
+When you use Stable Horde to generate images, your prompts are sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).

-The chatbot should only be used by one person and one server at a time.
+The chatbot may not work as expected if multiple users are chatting with it at once.

 **Run on**

 [![Replit](https://img.shields.io/badge/replit-667881?style=for-the-badge&logo=replit&logoColor=red)](https://replit.com/new/github/mak448a/Stable-Diffusion-Bot)

-Note that there will be no chatbot when it is running on Replit.
+Note that there will be no chatbot when running on Replit, due to the GPT4All model going over the storage limit.

 ![](demo.png)